lpin0002/GammaBayes/README.md

 ## Warning

 Within the analysis we slice into matrices for the normalisation values of likelihood functions to enforce a normalisation on the interpolation done.
 These matrices can be quite large depending on the resolution of the axes chosen.
-Keep this in mind when implementing multi-processing as pytohn will duplicate the arrays instead of reference the same one.
+Keep this in mind when implementing multi-processing as python will duplicate the arrays instead of reference the same one.

 ## Introduction